4. CloverDX Worker

 Worker is a standalone JVM running separately from the Server Core.
 This provides an isolation of the Server Core from executed jobs (e.g. graphs, jobflows, etc.).
 Therefore, an issue caused by a job in Worker will not affect the Server Core.

 Worker does not require any additional installation - it is started and managed by the Server.
 Worker runs on the same host as the Server Core, i.e. it is not used for parallel or distributed processes.
-In the case of a Cluster, each Cluster node has its own Worker.
+In Cluster, each node has its own Worker.

 Worker is a relatively light-weight and simple executor of jobs.
 It handles job execution requests from the Server Core, but does not perform any high-level job management or scheduling.
 It communicates with the Server Core via an API for more complex activities, e.g. to request execution of other jobs, check file permissions, etc.